Summers are meant for chillin' and boozin' and having fun in the sun. Yes, all true. But some of these habits can be slowing down our metabolism.

-Not only does H20 help to boost your metabolism, it also helps you have healthier skin, more energised muscles and less fatigue, just to name a few.
+Not only does H20 help to boost your metabolism, it also helps you have healthier skin, more energised muscles, and less fatigue, just to name a few.
 It’s a waterfall effect of more health benefits.

 6. Unwind and de-stress.

-Stress is a silent-killer and can do more than drive you nuts and tire you out.
+Stress is a silent killer and can do more than drive you nuts and tire you out.
 It can also slow down your digestive system and hinder your body goals by slowing down your metabolism.

 Why?
 Cortisol.
-Cortisol is a stress-hormone that your body produces.
+Cortisol is a stress hormone that your body produces.
 When cortisol levels are too high it impedes your body’s ability to burn fat.

-A quick fix can just simply be to take a break from the day and take a few moments to consciously breath in and out deeply and allow yourself to relax.
+A quick fix can just simply be to take a break from the day and take a few moments to consciously breathe in and out deeply and allow yourself to relax.
 You can also flow through a calming yoga sequence at a yoga class.
 If you don’t have time, you can follow yoga home videos (there are plenty available online for all levels.)

 And if you feel like treating yourself, you could do a nice spa weekend away from all the hustle and bustle of life.
 I like this option the best.

 7. Add a little spice to your food/cooking.

 Cayenne pepper, or the capsaicin found in hot peppers (also the stuff that sets your mouth on fire when you eat it), may help mobilise fat cells that are used for energy and, in turn, help to boost your metabolic rate.